AlessandroAvi/Moonboard_androidApp/README.md

 The main purpose of this app is to allow the user to filter throught the JSON file and select the boulder problems with filters applied on grade/benckmarks/problem sent.
 The app also allows the user to see the holds used by the problem and also separates them in start/top holds.

-When the boulder have been selected by the user is possible to sent all the relevant informations to the STM32 microcontroller via bluetooth.
+When the boulder have been selected by the user is possible to sent all the relevant informations to the STM32 microcontroller via bluetooth (WIP).
 This allows the microcontroller to correctly set up the LEDs and light up the holds used by the boulder problem.

+UPDATE: This project still misses the bluetooth communication between android-stm (but communication windows-stm works).
+The last part regarding the bluetooth is now abbandoned since I found out how to directly connect the original app to the STM, which is much easier.

 Here are some image that show how the app looks like.